ionic-team/stencil-site/src/docs/output-targets/docs-general.md

 # Documentation Generation in Stencil

+When Stencil compiles a project, it learns a great deal of information about the Stencil components it contains.
+Stencil provides developers ways to generate documentation for this project based on this information.

 ## Slots

 Slots can be documented by adding `@slot` tags to the doc comments above the `@Component` decorator.